 DRAFT PROTOCOL SUBJECT TO CHANGES BY IRB

 Study Overview: A placebo controlled study of cannabidiol (CBD) as a supplement to current therapies in retired elite level athletes.
-We plan to give a 90-day supply of either a measured-dose daily CBD supplement or a placebo to athletes with medical issues resulting from their competitive years.
-Athletes will undergo monitoring by CERE scan, WAVI measurements, daily pain scores, neuropsychology tests, and Quality of Life assessment surveys during the study.
+We plan to give a 60-day supply of either a measured-dose daily CBD supplement or a placebo to athletes with medical issues resulting from their competitive years.
+Athletes will undergo monitoring by WAVi EEG scan measurements, and Quality of Life assessment surveys including pain scores, sleep scores, and neuro-cognition tests during the study.

 Time-frame: This is a 3-month study, planned to start pending IRB approval

 1. Look for evidence of correlation or lack thereof between a given dose of CBD as a supplement to other treatments and improvement or lack of disease progression in brain scan activity in retired athletes with medical issues.

 2. Assess if a measured dose of CBD improves Quality of Life for retired athletes as measured by nueropsychology testing, scores for pain, anxiety, depression, self-care and mobility.
 Use of other drugs will also be recorded.

 3. This is an uncontrolled, small population, short-term pilot study.
 If results are promising, we are planning a full 2 year study with a broader base of athletes.

 Prerequisites: Participants must be 21 years of age and not pregnant.
 Study subjects must have participated in either professional sports or professional-level amateur sports (such as Olympic, elite college, or national teams) for at least 1 year and one or more have medical issues resulting from this participation.
 Collision sports such as football and hockey will be given preference.
 This is an uncontrolled pilot study, so subjects are advised to continue other medications, treatments, and therapies as needed during the study, with the exception of other types of medical and or recreational marijuana.